Lightprod/Aurora/README.md

 This repo hold an custom version of Ublue's [Aurora](https://getaurora.dev/) project for my personal use, built using their [image-template](https://github.com/ublue-os/image-template).

-Based on `aurora:stable`
+Based on `aurora-dx:stable-daily`

 #  How to use

-Rebase from any **KDE base bootc** image using `sudo bootc switch --transport ghcr.io/lightprod/aurora:stable` then reboot.
+Rebase from any **KDE base bootc** image using `sudo bootc switch --transport ghcr.io/lightprod/aurora:stable-daily` then reboot.